SHoeks/HomeRange/README.md

 <img src="figs/download_csv2.png" style="float: left; margin-right: 10px; padding-bottom: 20px; width: 80%; padding-left: 10%; padding-right:10%;" />

+A PDF file with the metadata for the HomeRage dataset can be accessed using this [link](http://510867850.swh.strato-hosting.eu/Metadata_2022_07_27.pdf).
+Alternatively, it can be viewed from the R package (see example code below) or it can be downloaded from the main directory in this repository (similar to downloading the data described in the screenshot above).

 ## Interactive map with data points

-Visit the interactive HomeRange map using this [link](http://510867850.swh.strato-hosting.eu/Interactive_plot_locations_HR.html)
+Visit the interactive HomeRange map using this [link](http://510867850.swh.strato-hosting.eu/Interactive_plot_locations_HR.html).
+All links provided are temporary for the double blind review process.
+On accaptance of the paper everything will be moved to a permenant location.

 <a href="http://510867850.swh.strato-hosting.eu/Interactive_plot_locations_HR.html">
 <img src="figs/int_map_s2.png" style="float: left; margin-right: 10px; padding-bottom: 20px; width: 80%; padding-left: 10%; padding-right:10%;" />